 Attenzione!
 Questa intervista con Tim Wells è disponibile anche in italiano: Un’intervista con Tim Wells: ranting poetry, sottoculture e un po’ di horror.

-His bibliography includes A Man Can Be A Drunk Sometimes But A Drunk Can’t Be A Man (2001), If You Can Read This, You’re Too Close (2003), Boys’ Night Out In The Afternoon (2005), Rougher Yet (2009), Keep The Faith (2013), Mary Millington (2014), Everything Crash (2015) and the forthcoming Moonstomp, which has attracted our attention because of its fusion of horror and subcultural elements (you can read a preview here and make sure you crowdfund it here).
+His bibliography includes A Man Can Be A Drunk Sometimes But A Drunk Can’t Be A Man (2001), If You Can Read This, You’re Too Close (2003), Boys’ Night Out In The Afternoon (2005), Rougher Yet (2009), Keep The Faith (2013), Mary Millington (2014), Everything Crash (2015) and the forthcoming Moonstomp, which has attracted our attention because of its fusion of horror and subcultural elements.

 During the interview with Tim Wells a small misunderstanding occured, specifically when we used the term “Oi! poetry”: well, that’s the way we Italians call the ranting poems containing topics common to Oi! lyrics, like those made by Garry Johnson.
 We’re not sure where that definition comes from (maybe some old Italian skinzines?), anyway it’s commonly accepted in Italy and it was a bit surprising to find out that it’s rarely used outside our country.